Azakur4/autocomplete-php/README.md

 ### Requirements:
 - Atom `autocomplete-plus` package
   - (instll with `apm install autocomplete-plus`)
-- U will need have PHP in the enviroment PATH
+- Now is mandatory have PHP in the enviroment PATH

 ### Installation
 - `apm install autocomplete-php`